Trickle vents in windows – what is the law

+In June 2022, a new Approved Document F, which covers ventilation in buildings, came into force.
+The regulations mean that, in most cases, trickle vents in windows will be needed.
 There was a grace period on the need to comply with the new regulations.
 If your project had received approval before 15 June 2022, you had until 15 June 2023 to start the work and comply with the previous set of standards.
+The grace period has now ended.
+The new regulations now apply to all projects that started after 15 June 2023, no matter when they received approval.

 The regulations say: “There shall be adequate means of ventilation provided for people in the building.”